Functions

 allowed to return different data types.
 All functions, when in a code path where a return

-statement is omitted, implicitly return to the caller the unit-like value None
+statement is omitted, implicitly return to the caller the unit-like value None, Betty's

 Recursion